a-kennedy-develops/react-ts-challenges/README.md

      ```

    This will start the development server, typically accessible at `http://localhost:5173/` by default (the exact port might vary slightly).
 You can then view the app in your web browser.

-**Development:**

-While the development server is running, any changes you make to the code will be automatically reflected in the browser, speeding up your development workflow.

 **Building for Production:**